 So rather than succumb to depression or anger or anxiety over his material challenges the poor Christian is instead to boast in what they do have.
-Though they never had, or they lost material wealth they gained heaven and earth.
-They (we) have Christ, the Pearl of Great Price.
+Though they never had riches, or they lost material wealth they gained God and in God every true blessing.
+(2 Cor.1:20, I Cor.3:21-23) We have Christ, the Pearl of Great Price.
 (Mt.13:46)

 Must Boast.
 Elsewhere Paul uses this word to boast in this way.

 But we also exult in our tribulations, knowing that tribulation brings about perseverance.
 (Rom.5:3)